Ishraque Hossain

-Ishraque Hossain (ইশরাক হোসেন; born 5 April 1987) is a Bangladeshi politician and a member of the Bangladesh Nationalist Party (BNP).
-He is the son of former Mayor of Dhaka, Sadeq Hossain Khoka.
-He contested the 2020 Dhaka South City Corporation election as the BNP's mayoral candidate.
-On March 27, 2025, the Election Tribunal of Dhaka declared him the mayor of Dhaka South City Corporation.
+Ishraque Hossain (born 5 April 1987) is a Bangladeshi engineer, politician and a member of the Bangladesh Nationalist Party.
+He is the incumbent State Minister of Liberation War Affairs since early 2026, the country's youngest ministerial officeholder.
+He is the incumbent Jatiya Sangsad member representing the Dhaka-6 constituency.

 Early life and education

-Ishraque Hossain was born on April 5, 1987, in Dhaka, Bangladesh, into a distinguished Muslim family.
-His father, Sadeq Hossain Khoka, was a freedom fighter, a former minister, and the last mayor of undivided Dhaka City Corporation.
+Ishraque Hossain was born on 5 April 1987, in Dhaka, Bangladesh.
+His father, Sadeque Hossain Khoka, was a freedom fighter, a former minister, and the last mayor of undivided Dhaka City Corporation.
 He completed his early education at Scholastica School and later pursued Mechanical Engineering at the University of Hertfordshire in England, where he earned his undergraduate and master's degrees.